valentynhol/ethprague-proj/README.md

 # Space Fabric PoL MVP

 Hackathon-ready Proof of Location (PoL) demo inspired by the Space Fabric / SpaceComputer SEAP protocol.
-It simulates satellite witnesses, distance-bounding checks, and a SpaceTEE-signed location certificate, plus a front-end gate that unlocks a protected action only when the certificate verifies and the user is inside the safe zone.
+It simulates satellite witnesses, time-of-flight verification, and a satellite-signed location certificate, plus a front-end gate that unlocks a protected action only when verification succeeds and the user is inside the safe zone.

 ## What is included

 - Mock orbital witness service using TLEs and `satellite.js`
-- SEAP-inspired evidence generation and aggregation
+- Ground station to satellite pass scheduling (earliest pass per request)
-- SpaceTEE-signed location certificate
+- Satellite-signed location certificate with `certifiedAt`
-- Mock ZK boundary proof (hash-based commitment)
+- Verification confidence score (time-of-flight + elevation)
-- Web UI that gates an action based on the certificate
+- Web UI with a globe visualization (real TLE positions)
-- Ground station to satellite comms planning with live countdowns
+- Space-gated action unlocked only after verification passes

 ## Quick start